Private Student Halls

 May or may not share with other students as this depends on the type of flat that you rent

 More independent style of living but you have to keep in check for bills and other potential costs

-The average weekly rent is £70-£100 per week in addition to utility bills.
-This is the average amount of rent if you share a house with other people
+The average weekly rent is £70-£100 (and upwards) per week, in addition to utility bills.
+This is an estimation of the amount of rent if you share a house with other people

 Option 1: Long-term (+ 6 months):

-Most housing contracts in the UK are normally only available for longer periods of time (6 months or more).
+Most student housing contracts in the UK are normally only available for longer periods of time (over 6 months).